How and where can you earn money while working from home or during your travels?

 Dribbble is for design professionals.
 You can explore their job board which lists work on graphic, UX and even product design.
 Or explore different projects.
 However, you need to join a paid plan for Pro Members to message clients, submit a proposal for projects and even join the community.

 Freelancermap lets you create a profile for free and send proposals to potential clients, primarily for IT projects.
-Both employers and freelancers pay a monthly fee for premium access like bidding for more projects and priority listing of profiles.
+Both employers and freelancers pay a monthly fee for premium access, for features like bidding for more projects and priority listing of profiles.

 Cloudpeeps calls itself a business management system for freelancers (currently) in 23 countries.
 They connect talent to companies for a range of services including marketing, content, SEO, paid ads and more.
 You can opt for their free plan and pay the transaction and processing fees.
 Or there are paid plans with a monthly membership and lower transaction fees.